Akil Baddoo Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the sixth-ranked team ERA across all MLB pitching staffs (3.96).
+- The Yankees have a 3.94 team ERA that ranks sixth among all MLB pitching staffs.

+- Yankees pitchers combine to allow 170 total home runs at a clip of 1.2 per game (to rank 17th in the league).

-- His most recent appearance came on Wednesday against the Detroit Tigers, when the right-hander threw six innings, surrendering two earned runs while giving up four hits.
+- His last time out came on Thursday against the Detroit Tigers, when the righty went 4 2/3 innings, surrendering three earned runs while giving up six hits.

+- In 28 games this season, the 27-year-old has a 4.56 ERA and 8.9 strikeouts per nine innings, while giving up a batting average of .267 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.